nicomo/oclcapis/README.md

 A Go client for _some_ of the _free, public_ Web Services available from OCLC.

+See the documentation for this package at <https://godoc.org/github.com/nicomo/oclcapis>

 OCLC offers many web services not implemented here, some only accessible to member libraries.
 The web services are documented at <https://platform.worldcat.org/api-explorer/apis>

 ## Status